 Section 1.
-Law Library Computer Labs
+Law Library Computer Lab

-Brandeis School of Law maintains two computer labs in the Law Library, in rooms 136C and LL21, for the exclusive use of its students, faculty and staff.
-Each lab features computers or space for up to 12 users, one network printer and one LexisNexis printer.
+Brandeis School of Law maintains a computer lab in the Law Library, in room 136C, for the exclusive use of its students, faculty and staff.
+The lab features several Windows computers, one network printer and one LexisNexis printer.